 Earn more miles as faster as possible

 When you have the best rewards credit card for your needs, you can earn miles by charging as much as possible to your cards, but you should only do so if you meet two requirements.
 First, you must always avoid interest charges by paying each month’s statement balance in full.
-Second, you should never be tempted to spend more money in order to earn frequent flyer miles.
+Second, you should never be tempted to spend more money to earn frequent flyer miles.
 You should only use your credit card to spend what you would have otherwise, recognizing that the costs of any unnecessary purchases vastly outweighs the value of any rewards you receive.

 Ways to increase your spending include using your credit card to pay for insurance bills, medical bills, and utilities.
 Anytime you are about to write a check, contact the biller first to see if it accepts credit cards instead.

 Next, you need to take a look at the airline’s website, to understand all of the ways that it offers miles.
 It could be that you regularly do business with one of the airline’s partners that offers miles, and all you have to do is to supply your frequent flyer number.
-This is especially true of the shopping and dining programs that many airlines have.
+This applies especially to the shopping and dining programs that many airlines have.
 And when you travel, you should always ask the hotel and rental car agencies if they offer frequent flyer miles, and be prepared to offer your number.

 Finally, airlines frequently conduct promotions that offer bonus miles for certain activities.
 You might earn a bonus for flying a new route, shopping with a particular retailer, or just from subscribing to their email list.
 It pays to regularly go to your airline’s website and look through all the promotions it offers.
-Most of the time, you’ll need to register for a given promotion in order to qualify for additional miles.
+Most of the time, you’ll need to register for a given promotion to qualify for additional miles.

 Take Time To Research Your Best Options

-Frequent flyer programs can be confusing, but it’s worth spending some time to get to know how to best earn and spend your miles.
+Frequent flyer programs can be confusing, but it’s worth spending some time to get to know how to earn and spend your miles best.
 While many frugal people spend their spare time clipping coupons for relatively small discounts on their purchases, those who collect frequent flyer miles can enjoy award flights worth hundreds, or even thousands of dollars.
 By taking some time to ensure that you are earning miles in as many ways as possible, you too can experience the thrill of award travel.